ayaendres/sleep-behavior/README.md

 After cloning, you should be able to run the project with `npm install` followed by `npm start` after the downloads finish.
 Navigate to http://localhost:3000 in your browser to see the project.

+You can run `npm test` to run all the tests.

 ## Available Scripts